Log configuration and usage for Supply Chain Security Tools - Store

 • Trace outputs verbose debug information about the actual SQL queries for the database.

-Other log levels do not output any additional log information and are present for future extensibility.
+Other log levels do not emit any additional log information and are present for future extensibility.

 If you don’t specify a verbosity level when the Store is installed, the level is set to default.